Infusing resilience into the Scots pine genetic resource

 Needle morphology

-The physical characteristics and structural traits of tree needles, such as their length, width, shape, and surface features, that may influence the tree’s resilience to environmental stressors and diseases.
+The physical characteristics and structural traits of tree needles, such as their length, width, shape, and surface features, which may influence the tree's resilience to environmental stressors and diseases.

 Progeny